allainclair/py-design-tests/README.md

-# py-design-tests
+# Python design tests
-Python design tests
+Design tests for Python using pytest trying to achieve good test patterns.